 So you can see that these lessons are not just conversations.
-Having said that, just because you don’t have paper doesn’t mean you have to talk the entire lesson.
-Come up with activities which can be done without resources in order to practise any language that comes up.
-Buzz group discussions, debates and vocabulary games all work well with these lessons.
+At the same time, just because you don’t have paper or technology doesn’t mean you have to talk the entire lesson.
+Come up with activities that can be done without resources in order to practice any language that comes up.
+Buzz group discussions, debates, and vocabulary games all work well with these lessons.

 If Teaching Unplugged sounds a bit more than you can handle, fear not: it is not as difficult as it may sound.
 If we break it down to its basics all Teaching Unplugged is telling us to do is go easy on the resources and focus more on the students.
 We are always striving to be more student-centered anyway, and Dogme is the perfect way to practice what we preach.

 If you are not comfortable with doing an entire Dogme lesson, test the waters a bit first by allocating 20 minutes or so to doing a Dogme activity.
 Once you’ve seen how capable you are of doing that, you’ll graduate to entire lessons in no time.
 But even doing a few activities Dogme-style will help you make your classes be more learner-centered and less paper-driven.

 Let’s face it, paperless lessons can be tricky to implement in the classroom until you (and your students) get the hang of it.
 It’s a really nice way to vary the pace and structure of your lessons and move away from the coursebook.
 But because these lessons will be tailored specifically to your class, you should find they work exceptionally well.

 [Disclaimer: No cats were hurt in the writing of this blog post.]